-Dental Care of Texas provides general dentistry care you can rely on in Allen, Flower Mound or Roanoke, Texas.
+Dental Care of Texas provides general dentistry care you can rely on in Allen, Flower Mound, Roanoke, , Watauga or Southlake, Texas.
 We are in-network with most dental and orthodontic PPO providers.
 We offer flexible and convenient evening and weekend hours that make finding an appointment time easy.
 We care for children and adults with a number of options to enhance your smile.
 Call us today to schedule your regular check up!

 Keeping your smile natural and beautiful is our number one priority.
 Our doctors have taken many hours of continuing education courses in cosmetic dentistry in order to provide you with the most up-to-date treatment.
 Working together, our dental, orthodontic and surgical specialty teams create customized plans to fit your needs.
 As part of our Total Patient Care approach, we offer a complete range of restorative services, including:

 We utilize tooth-colored composite resin to fill cavities without compromising your all-white smile.
 In the past, dark amalgam was the preferred filling material because of its strength, even though it contained trace amounts of hazardous mercury.
 Modern innovations have resulted in a strong, lasting composite resin that is free from heavy metals.

 Dental crowns, onlays and inlays can restore the strength, function and appearance of teeth that have been compromised by extensive decay or damage.
 All-white restorations will maintain a dazzling smile while ensuring that you attain optimal oral health.
 We may suggest a porcelain-fused-to-metal crown in areas of the mouth that incur great pressure, but these, too, appear tooth-colored.